JWT Authentication Tutorial

 AjaxAwareAuthenticationSuccessHandler

-We'll implement AuthenticationSuccessHandler interface that is called when client has been successfully authenticated.
+interface, which is invoked when a client has been successfully authenticated.

 @Component